DevExpress-Examples/devextreme-tabpanel-customize-view-content/README.md

 <!-- default badges end -->
 # TabPanel for DevExtreme - How to customize view content

-This example demonstrates how to display DevExtreme components in a TabPanel view content area.
+This example demonstrates how to display DevExtreme components in a TabPanel's view content area.

 ![The TabPanel with an opened 'Charts' tab](devextreme-tabpanel-customize-view-content.png)

-The implementation methods differ depending on a framework.
+The implementation methods differ depending on the framework.

 - In jQuery and ASP.NET Core, use the item's [template](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/items/#template) option.

 - In Vue and Angular, specify [custom templates](https://js.devexpress.com/Documentation/Guide/UI_Components/Common/Templates/#Custom_Templates).

-- In React, declare components in the markup.
+- In React, declare components in markup.

 ## Files to Look At